Dynex DX-NPWLMSE Review

 The wireless DX-NPWLMSE mouse from Dynex is cheap enough, but some users report that the buttons stick when clicked.

-The Dynex wireless mouse is an ambidextrous model that runs on one AA battery (included in the original packaging).
+The Dynex DX-NPWLMSE (starting at $10, Amazon) wireless mouse is an ambidextrous model that runs on one AA battery (included in the original packaging).
 The mouse features a low battery indicator that lets you know when the battery should be replaced.
 Like most cheap computer mice, the Dynex DX-NPWLMSE has two buttons plus a clickable scroll wheel.
 The mouse contains a tiny wireless USB receiver for sending signals to the PC.

 If you prefer a wireless mouse to a wired one but still want to cap your outlay at $15, the Dynex DX-NPWLMSE is almost certainly your best bet.
 Be aware, though, that it may not work as seamlessly as pricier wireless mice or corded devices.
 Although most users report smooth mousing, several were stymied by sticky buttons.